pierky/bgp-large-communities-playground/README.md

 MPLS Label Range: 16000..1048575
 ```

-Since ExaBGP's config file contains a static route which is tagged with a large BGP community we can verify how GoBGP and BIRD see it:
+Since ExaBGP's config file contains a static route which is tagged with a BGP Large Community we can verify how GoBGP and BIRD see it:

 ```
 # docker exec ff5c323d2118 gobgp neighbor 192.0.2.2 adj-in